High Meat Content

 Always introduce a new food gradually.
 Start by mixing just a little of the new food with dog's current food and gradually increase the proportion of new food over a period of around one week.

-Monitor your dog's overall health and wellbeing and check for improvements or determination in the following areas.
+Monitor your dog's overall health and wellbeing and check for improvements or deterioration in the following areas.

 If your dog vomits, shows signs of illness or discomfort after eating, it's a strong sign that the food does not suit your dog.